 – mix together black and brown acrylic craft paint unevenly so it creates different coloured streaks when applied

 – brush quickly in long even strokes, allow to dry, then lightly sand

-When I landed this adorable little clock in it’s own case at an antique mall, it HAD to come home with me.
+When I landed this adorable little folding vintage clock in its own case at an antique mall, it HAD to come home with me.
 Battery run, it makes the quietest little tick tock at night.
-I thought it would bug me, but it ended up being very comforting.

 This junk styled jewelry holder is just a few pipes screwed together, weighted with the gear, and ending with the tap.

 The pipe handled reclaimed wood tray (tutorial HERE) is looking mighty happy beside it’s new friend.

 I do believe it’s time to take a short break from all this DIY… and you know where I’ll be. 🙂

 And you’re in for a treat!
 Check out all the other amazing NEW junk projects from the rest of the gang!

 Love quirky ladder projects?
 Visit MANY more HERE!

 Breida / Breida with a B (no longer online)